Weak Error Estimates of Ergodic Approximations for Monotone Jump-diffusion SODEs: Exponential Ergodicity of STM

-In the continuous case, applying It\^o formula implies that $\{e^{C t}|X_t^x-X_t^y|^2: t \ge 0\}$ is a supermartingale for some positive constant $C$.
-However, it remains unknown whether $\{e^{C t_j}|Z_j^x-Z_j^y|^2: j\in \nn\}$ is a discrete supermartingale.
-Fortunately, under Assumption \ref{A2}, we obtain the following discrete uniform continuity dependence estimate for the discrete scheme.
+In the continuous case, applying It\^o formula implies that $\{e^{C_0 t}|X_t^x-X_t^y|^2: t \ge 0\}$ is a supermartingale for some positive constant $C_0$.
+However, it remains unknown whether $\{e^{C_0 t_n}|Y_n^x-Y_n^y|^2: n \in \nn\}$ is a discrete supermartingale.
+Fortunately, under Assumption \ref{A2}, we obtain the following uniform continuity dependence estimate for the STM \eqref{stm}.